rayb26/MediJane-Wix-Site/README.md

 # MediJane-Wix-Site
-This repository houses the source code and additional Wix plugins required for MediJane's Wix Site developed as part of the Virginia Tech Graduate Software Engineering Capstone.
+This repo houses the backend codebase for the patient registration portal per the VT Capstone Prpject